 In 2004, she acquired her BA in Media Studies from the top public university in the US, UC Berkeley on a full scholarship.
 Her expanding love for African history and culture began to affect her taste in aesthetics and story.
 In 2011, she went on to earn her Masters in Film Production from the top film school in the world; The University of Southern California, School of Cinematic Arts.

-In 2013, Nabila was hired to direct her first African film, shoot on location in Nigeria, entitled ‘Ase’: an epic period piece based on the Oyo Kingdom in 13th century Yoruba land.
+In 2013, Nabila was hired to direct her first African film, shoot on location in Nigeria, entitled Ase an epic period piece based on the Oyo Kingdom in 13th century Yoruba land.
 She saw Nigeria, as a way to participate in a growing media industry without the barriers of racism.
 She moved to Nigeria, April 2015 by herself, having no familial ties to the place.
-Within one year, she founded NABS International Productions, a multimedia production company creating project for Film, Television and Stage and married a Nigerian actor.
+Within one year, she founded NABS International Productions, a multimedia production company creating project for Film, Television and Stage.

 Most recently, she is Producer/Director of CNN’s feature show, African Voices.
-In her two years of residence in Lagos, she has directed projects for top companies such as Cocoa – Cola, Google, Uber, Etisalat and Hennessey, etc. She has also directed two stage plays, the latest entitled ‘Love Like Slave’, sponsored by The British Council and ‘The Land Is Green’ about the history of Nigeria across generations.
+In her two years of residence in Lagos, she has directed projects for top companies such as Cocoa – Cola, Google, Uber, Etisalat and Hennessey.
+She is currently a Professor in the Film and Television Department at the internationally recognized Savannah College of Art and Design in Atlanta, Georgia.

 Ta’Nai Cie Drayton